sonusz/PhasorToolBox/README.md

 my_parser = phasortoolbox.Parser() # Create a parser.
 measurement_data = my_parser.parse(binary_data) # Parse It!
 ```
+Function 'parse()' returns a list that contains packets constructed from the raw binary data.
 Then you can access the data, e.g., the frequency value of station two stored in packet 200:
 ```python
 print('Frequency measurement in packet 200:', \